josephchia1971/OCI-Resource-Manager/README.md

 <img height="300px" src="/images/GotoStacksMenu.png"/>
 <ul>
 <b>Fun Fact:</b><blockquote>
-CA compartment is a logical container, to organize and control access to the Oracle Cloud Infrastructure (OCI) Resources.
+A compartment is a logical container, to organize and control access to the Oracle Cloud Infrastructure (OCI) Resources.
 You should create sub-compartments, (not your root compartment) to better manage your resources.
-For more info on managing compartments, read <a href="https://docs.cloud.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcompartments.htm">here</a>.
+For more info on compartments, read <a href="https://docs.cloud.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcompartments.htm">here</a>.
 </blockquote>
 </ul>